Riley-Py/UWaterloo-Work/MSE 261/Time Value of Money.md

 - Not widely accepted as a medium of exchange
 - Questionable as store of value due to high volatility
 - El Salvador was the first country to adopt Bitcoin as legal tender in 2021
-	- Adoption was low among citizens (1.3% of $7 billion in annual remittances (money sent and recieved))
+	- Adoption was low among citizens (1.3% of $7 billion in annual remittances (money sent and received))
 	- More costs than benefits
-	- Rolled back the policy after agreeing to a
+	- Rolled back the policy after agreeing to a $1.4 billion loan